modolabs/Kurogo-Mobile-Web/doc/Guide/GoogleAuthentication.rst

 Configuration
 =============

 There is very little to configure for this authority.
-You simply include a *USER_LOGIN = FORM* value along with the title and *GoogleAuthentication* controller class.
+You simply include a *USER_LOGIN = LINK* value along with the title and *GoogleAuthentication* controller class.

 ============